caosiyang/py-mongo-sync/README.md

 ## Features

-- full sync (including data and indexes) and oplog based incremental sync
+- initial sync and oplog based incremental sync
 - sync the specified databases
 - sync the specified collections
 - sync the sepcified fileds in collections to Elasticsearch